Check if your jurisdiction is holding an election.

 Enhanced licenses and IDs will be mailed with a special sleeve that can be used to store the card.
 The sleeve shields your enhanced license or ID from unauthorized RFID readers.
 When you need to access your enhanced license or ID, remove it from its protective sleeve.
 Keep your card in its sleeve when not in use.

-If you already have a valid Michigan driver’s license or a valid license from another state, you don’t need to take a knowledge test or driving skills test.
+Not if you already have a valid Michigan driver's license or a valid license from another state.
+Testing is only required if:

-- You have a medical or physical condition that indicates further evaluation is warranted.
+b.
+You have a medical or physical condition that indicates further evaluation is warranted

-- You are applying for a chauffeur or commercial driver’s license (CDL) or adding a CDL group designation.
+c.
+You are applying for a chauffeur or commercial driver license (CDL) or to add CDL group designators

-- Your Michigan driver’s license has been expired more than four years.
+d.
+Your Michigan or out-of-state license has been expired more than four years